njharman/thinkcomplexity/README.rst

 Exercise 5 Dang thought my Red-Black tree was wrong.
 But inserting sorted keys produces a "wrong looking" right imbalanced tree...

+Exercise 6 Got real bored with this and didn't exactly finish.